Overview frequency principle/spectral bias in deep learning

 \subsubsection{Eigen analysis for two-layer DNN with dense data distribution}

 For two-layer ReLU network, $K^{*}$ enjoys good properties for theoretical study.
-The exact form of $K^{*}$ can be theoretically obtained \citep{xie2017diverse}.
-Under the condition that training samples distributed uniformly on a sphere, the spectrum of $K^{*}$ can be obtained through spherical harmonic decomposition \citep{xie2017diverse}.
+The exact form of $K^{*}$ can be theoretically obtained \citep{xie2017diverse}. \black{Under the condition that training samples distributed uniformly on a sphere, the expectation of the gram matrix for a two-layer ReLU network with respect to the samples can be explicitly computed, then, the spectrum of $K^{*}$ can be obtained through spherical harmonic decomposition \citep{xie2017diverse}.
 In a rough intuition, each eigen-vector of $K^{*}$ corresponds to a specific frequency.
-Based on such harmonic analysis, \citet{basri2019convergence,cao2019towards} estimate the eigen values of $K^{*}$, i.e., the convergence rate of each frequency. \citet{basri2020frequency} further release the condition that data distributed uniformly on a sphere to that data distributed piecewise constant on a sphere but limit the result on 1d sphere.
-Similarly under the uniform distribution assumption in NTK regime, \citet{bordelon2020spectrum} show that as the size of the training set grows, ReLU DNNs fit successively higher spectral modes of the target function.
+Based on such harmonic analysis, \citet{basri2019convergence,cao2019towards} estimate the eigen values of $K^{*}$, i.e., the convergence rate of each frequency.
+For an arbitrary data distribution, it is often difficult to obtain the explicit form of the eigen decomposition of $K^{*}$. \citet{basri2020frequency} further release the condition that data distributed uniformly on a sphere to that data distributed piecewise constant on a sphere but limit the result on 1d sphere.} Similarly under the uniform distribution assumption in NTK regime, \citet{bordelon2020spectrum} show that as the size of the training set grows, ReLU DNNs fit successively higher spectral modes of the target function.
 Empirical studies also validate that real data often align with the eigen-vectors that have large eigen-values, i.e., low frequency eigen-vectors \citep{dong2019distillation,kopitkov2020neural,baratin2020implicit}.